qizhu8/gr-rpi_iot/README.md

 sudo ldconfig
 ```

-Open gnuradio-companion or click the "refresh" button.
-If everthing is correct, you should find a block named "SER" in your block list.
+Open gnuradio-companion or click the "refresh" button on the top-right corner.
+If everthing is correct, you should find the following blocks in section rpi_iot

+* BER_bbf
+* BPSK_Decoder_cb
+* QPSK_Decoder_cb
+* SER

 ## Troubleshooting
 ### Why I cannot find the block?